Tampa (novel): Background

 Tampa is the debut novel of Alissa Nutting, an essayist and creative writing professor whose first book was the 2010 short story collection Unclean Jobs for Women and Girls.
 Nutting was inspired by Debra Lafave, a Tampa teacher charged with raping one of her middle school students in 2005.
 Nutting went to high school with Lafave; seeing someone she knew on the news raised her awareness of the issue of female predators and changed her mind about the reality of underage male rape.

 Reception

 The detail of sexual content gained mixed reactions from critics.
 Some bookstores declined to offer the novel for sale for being too explicit in its depiction of child sexual abuse by women.

 In August 2016, filmmaker Harmony Korine stated that he was working on an adaptation of the novel.
-In September 2017, Korine confirmed a script had been finished, with no updates coming out ever since.
+In September 2017, Korine confirmed a script had been finished, with no updates since.